Cincinnati Bell Connector streetcar

 Freeways

-Cincinnati Freeway Network connects Interstate Freeways 71, 74 and 75 downtown and near the riverfront.
+Cincinnati Freeway Network connects Interstate Freeways 71, 74, and 75 downtown and near the riverfront.
 This metro area relies on an extensive freeway network and several bridges between Downtown Cincy, Northern Kentucky, the airport, and the suburbs.
-Since Cincy has no repaid transit, morning or evening commute hour drives to/from Downtown are daunting.
+Since Cincy has no rapid transit, morning and evening commute hour drives to/from Downtown are daunting.